Attaining Nibbana: Orientalism, Protestantism, and Translation

 If your inclination upon reading the title of this post was to say, “What?!”, let me note that you would have been less likely to do so if I’d said, “Attaining Nirvana”.
 You still might wonder what the heck that has to do with Orientalism, Protestantism, and translation–we’ll get to all that–but at least you’d recognize the word “nirvana”.
 “Nirvana”, though a loanword from Sanskrit, has become sufficiently naturalized in English that we no longer need to use all the diacritical marks of proper Sanskrit transliteration (according to which it would be “nirvāṇa”), nor do we even have to italicize it (as is the proper usage for foreign words not considered to have been assimilated).
 Moreover, most people have at least a vague notion of what nirvana means.
 True, for most Americans not familiar with Buddhist thought, “nirvana” is more of a synonym for “paradise” than its correct meaning of “blowing out” or “extinction” in reference to finite, conditioned existence.
 Still, the point is that it’s hardly an unknown word to the average modern English speaker.

 What’s interesting is that we use the Sanskrit term “nirvana”.
-The oldest scriptures of Buddhism are the so-called Pali Canon, which, though most closely associated with Hinayana* Buddhism, is more or less accepted in most existing branches of Buddhism.
+The oldest scriptures of Buddhism are the so-called Pali Canon, which, though most closely associated with Hinayana* Buddhism, are more or less accepted in most existing branches of Buddhism.
 Pali is an ancient language of India (technically, a Middle Indo-Aryan language), and it is related to Sanskrit.
 The relationship of Pali to Sanskrit is somewhat like that of Italian to Latin–that is, a later language that has derived from an earlier, “classical” language.
 Whether Pali derived directly from Sanskrit or not is debated, but the analogy is good enough.

 In the development of Italian from Latin, there were grammatical and phonological changes.
 I’m not interested in the grammar, but in the phonology.
 In general, consonant clusters of Latin were simplified in Italian, and vowels were often simplified, with diphthongs (combinations of two vowels) turning into simple vowels, or long vowels becoming short vowels.
 Examples of consonant simplification would be Latin octō (eight) becoming Italian otto and factum (deed) becoming fatto.
 An example of vowel simplification is the transition from aurum (gold) to oro.

 The same thing happens with Pali vis-à-vis Sanskrit.
 The Sanskrit name of the historical Buddha, Siddhārtha Gautama, shows both of the above processes as it changes into the Pali Siddhāttha Gotama.
-The “rth” of Sanskrit simplifies to a doubled “tth” in Pali, and the diphthing “au” become “o”.
+The “rth” of Sanskrit simplifies to a doubled “tth” in Pali, and the diphthing “au” becomes “o”.
 Other examples of well-known Sanskrit words and their Pali equivalents are dharma/dhamma, karma/kamma, and finally, nirvāṇa/nibbāna.
 In short, the familiar “nirvana” (from this point on I dispense with diacritics for both the Sanskrit and the Pali) was, in the earliest Buddhist scriptures written as “nibbana”, that being the correct form in Pali, the language in which they were written.
 Why, then, do we say “nirvana” instead (not to mention “dharma”, “karma”, and so on)?
 Why do we privilege the Sanskrit forms, when Sanskrit wasn’t even the original language of the Buddhist canon?

-Indic literature first became available to the West in the 18th Century in a trickle of translations in the 18th Century.
+Indic literature first became available to the West in the 18th Century in a trickle of translations.
 The trickle became a flood in the 19th Century.
 The first translations were mostly of Hindu literature–the Bhagavad Gita and such.
 Buddhist literature came later.
 This is not surprising.
 Buddhism had mostly died out from the Indian subcontinent (except for Sri Lanka) by the time the Europeans got there, so it was Hinduism with which they first came in contact.
 Gradually, the Europeans came in contact with Hinayana Buddhism and Pali.
 They had already encountered Mahayana Buddhism in China and Japan; but it was not at first apparent to them that this was the same religion, albeit in a different form, as the more austere religion of Sri Lanka (and also of most of Indochina, with which they had later contact).

 It’s important to note at this juncture that the vast bulk of Indological studies and translations from the Indic languages was done by English and Germans.
 In the former case, it was for the obvious and practical reason that England took possession of India.
 In the latter, Germans had largely been instrumental in developing historical linguistics, and many of the most eminent linguists were German.
 Thus, they had motivation to study Sanskrit, Pali, and other Indic languages as a way of further investigating the history of the Indo-European languages.
 These English and German scholars shared four characteristics in common: First, they were mostly Protestant (Anglican and Lutheran, primarily); second, they inherited a certain amount of the cultural rationalism of the Enlightenment; third, they came out of an educational system that still gave a privileged place to the Latin language, even if to a lesser extent than previously; and fourth, they tended to view Eastern cultures through the lens of Orientalism.
 It’s important to understand these characteristics in order to see the intellectual baggage that the translators of the century before last carried with them.